 That said, our financial modeling tool can bring the numbers to life helping you visualize the power your home equity can offer to shore up retirement.

-If you or someone you know is looking to make a move or add some breathing room to their “what if” retirement savings, let us educate and do the math to enable that informed decision I alluded to at the beginning of this small novel.
+If you or someone you know is looking to make a move or add some breathing room to their “what if” retirement savings, take some time to explore the options and add some enjoyment and flexibility to those retirement years.

 Written by Sheila Landis for The Landis Group